 We have a bottom line In our budgeting process.
 On it is the name of another family in need of a safe, affordable, and sufficient place to call their home!
 We work very hard to secure the financial resources and volunteers to help more people.

 The best way to make sure your gift is used in Vermont is to make a contribution directly to our affiliate by mailing a check to Bennington Area Habitat for Humanity, Post Office Box 1159, Manchester, Vermont 05254.
 Almost 90% of each dollar donated directly to our affiliate is applied to building homes.
 We have minimal administrative expenses (mailings and public relations).
 We contribute 10% of all unrestricted donations to Habitat International as part of our commitment to the "think globally - act locally" tithe program.
 Habitat International's goal is to build a home in another country for every home that is built in the United States.
-As of January 2012, we had completed 12 homes in Vermont and our tithe paid for 12.9 homes in other countries.
+As of September 2014 we had completed 18 homes in Vermont and our tithe has served 19.2 families in other countries.

 Gifts can be made to Habitat International and, if designated for our affiliate, Habitat will forward contributions to us, but a processing fee of close to 10% is deducted.

 Your gift is used as you specify.
 Unrestricted gifts are used where most needed.
 We have no paid employees and minimal administrative expenses.
 So, almost every dollar contributed is used for home building.
 Ten percent of all cash contributions are tithed to Habitat International for use in another country.
 Read the next section to learn how we are able to ACT locally and help globally.